-A team of researchers from Western Reserve University found a way to protect homes from fire by wrapping them in a huge aluminum blanket. after a series of tests demonstrating the feasibility of this method, the researchers hope that their discoveries can help prevent damage caused by forest fires, an unfortunately growing phenomenon.
+A team of researchers from Western Reserve University found a way to protect the houses from fire by wrapping them in a huge aluminum blanket. after a series of tests demonstrating the feasibility of this method, the researchers hope that their discoveries can help prevent damage caused by forest fires, an unfortunately growing phenomenon.

 The study was published in the scientific journal Frontiers in Mechanical Engineering, and find it here.

-The images of the recent, terrible fires in California (a phenomenon also frequent in Italy, especially in the hot months, and destined to increase with the global warming) pushed Takahashi to seek new solutions and improve those found: a first 'blanket' with a full structure was already on the market.
+The images of the recent, terrible fires in California (a phenomenon also frequent in Italy, especially in the hot months, and destined to increase with the global warming) pushed Takahashi to look for new solutions and improve those found: a first 'blanket' with a full structure was already on the market.

 Although unofficial reports existed, scientific evidence was lacking to support the ability of fire blankets to protect buildings.
 Takahashi and his team tried to remedy it through a series of experiments.